bincrafters/bincrafters.github.io/_posts/2018-06-10-SwampUP-2018-Trip-Report.md

 ### Roadmap Discussion

 There was an interesting meeting where engineers from many of the existing and potential companies using Conan gathered to vote on potential roadmap features.
 This was not to dictate the course of the future, but rather to gather and weigh feedback.
 There were 15 proposed items taken from existing feature requests.
-There were a few that stuck out as being priorities for Bincrafters, so we'll focus on those.
+There were a few that stuck out as being relevant to Bincrafters, so we'll focus on those.

 #### Python Code Sharing